jkunimune/Djastiz/README.md

 Every postpositional phrase describes one aspect of the event described by the sentence, and comprises two parts: the _complement_, which is a noun phrase, and the _postposition_, which is drawn from the following list of fifteen.
 The postposition specifies what aspect of the sentence is being described, and the complement describes that aspect.
 These postpositional phrases may occur in any order.
 There are three classes of postpositional phrase.

 _Argumentative postpositions_ also may only be included once per sentence, if that.
 Each one may or may not be _applicable_ based on the predicate.
 If an argumentative preposition is applicable, it may be included in the sentence, but does not need to be if its complement is implied.
 A proper Djastiz dictionary would list the applicable argumentative prepositions for every verb in the language, as well as their precise meanings in each case.
 Let's be real, though.
 There's no way I'm going to do that.
 Instead, I'll leave it up to the singers' discretion when each preposition is applicable.
 In general:
-- `r` denotes the _subject_ of the action, the agent that initializes and/or carries out the action (e.g. the planner of `rih`). `r` is almost always applicable.
+- `ó` denotes the _subject_ of the action, the agent that initializes and/or carries out the action (e.g. the planner of `ojȅl`). `ó` is almost always applicable.
-- `u` denotes the _direct object_, the object on which the subject acts or to which the action refers (e.g. the food of `ukiaj`). `u` is never applicable when `r` is not.
+- `ē` denotes the _direct object_, the object on which the subject acts or to which the action refers (e.g. the food of `molȁm`). `ē` is never applicable when `ó` is not.
-- `i` denotes the _indirect object_ of the action, the concept that the subject indirectly affects or references (e.g. the order of `shaid`).
-It often functions in tandem with `iu` (e.g. the old and new values in `ry`). `i` is never applicable when `u` is not.
+- `à` denotes the _indirect object_ of the action, the concept that the subject indirectly affects or references (e.g. the origin of `le̋l`).
+It often functions in tandem with `ē` (e.g. the old and new values in `jaȕl`). `à` is never applicable when `ē` is not.

 _Adjunctive prepositions_, by contrast, are always applicable, and can be used multiple times in one sentence if being used in different contexts (e.g. using `shug` once for the location in virtual space and again for the location in real space).
 They denote, in a sense, the "where, when, why, how" of the sentence.
-- `ia` denotes the extent or quantity of the action.
+- `ù` denotes the extent or quantity of the action.
 This can be a number or another noun to be compared against.
-- `ep` denotes the location of the action in physical space.
+- `jé` denotes the location of the action in physical space.
-- `os` denotes the date and/or time of the action.
+- `ùm` denotes the date and/or time of the action.
-- `uj` denotes the cause of the action.
+- `lō` denotes the cause of the action.
-- `ue` denotes the purpose of the action.
+- `jē` denotes the purpose of the action.
-- `rk` denotes the context of the action, very much like "regarding ..." or "in the ... sense" in English.
+- `rē` denotes the context of the action, very much like "regarding ..." or "in the ... sense" in English.
-- `or` denotes the method of the action, usually a noun clause that happened with or before the initial action.
-- `im` denotes the tool or medium of the action.
+- `rol` denotes the tool or medium of the action.
-- `iy` denotes whether the action happened (generally only used in interrogative sentences, since it's universally implied to be `av`).
+- `jol` denotes whether the action happened (generally only used in interrogative sentences, since it's universally implied to be `ű`).
-- `er` denotes the hypothetical conditions surrounding the action (very similar to English's "if").
+- `pū` denotes the hypothetical conditions surrounding the action (very similar to English's "if").
+- `mó` denotes the method of the action, usually a noun clause that happens with or before and is necessary for the main action.
-- `au` denotes the manner of the action, often a noun clause that describes the action.
+- `mom` denotes the manner of the action, often a noun clause that describes the action.
-- `eng` denotes the adressee of the sentence, if it is unclear or requires emphasis.
+- `jó` denotes the adressee of the sentence, if it is unclear or requires emphasis.
+- `ōm` denotes the source of the information, inquiry, or command, if it is not the singer or requires emphasis.

 ### Predicates